wbste/wbste.github.io/docs/Technology/Affinity.md

 > With the redesign of Designer 2, you now have the extra step to right click on the shape in the canvas (make sure the layer is selected), **Geometry**, **Separate Curves**.
 > ![](_assets/SeperateCurves.png)

-The result will look like the below (after adding color...by default it will all be the same color).
+The result will look like the below!
 ![FillLines](_assets/FillLines.png)